django/deps/accepted/0010-new-governance.rst

-7. If a voting period ends and not all members of the Technical Board have voted, the vote SHALL be deemed incomplete if either: a majority of the memebers of the Technical Board have not voted; or a majority have voted, but the current score of the proposal is -1, 0, 2, or 3 (that is, the score is such that a single additional vote could change its outcome).
+7. If a voting period ends and not all members of the Technical Board have voted, the vote SHALL be deemed incomplete if either: a majority of the members of the Technical Board have not voted; or a majority have voted, but the current score of the proposal is -1, 0, 2, or 3 (that is, the score is such that a single additional vote could change its outcome).
 When a voting period ends and the